shakacode/react_on_rails/docs/additional-reading/heroku-deployment.md

 ```

 ## Caching Node Modules
-By default Heroku will cache the root `node_modules` directory between deploys but since we're installing in `client/node_modules` you'll need to add the following line to the `package.json` in your root directory (otherwise you'll have to sit through a full `npm install` on each deploy):
+By default Heroku will cache the root `node_modules` directory between deploys but since we're installing in `client/node_modules` you'll need to add the following line to the `package.json` in your root directory (otherwise you'll have to sit through a full `yarn` on each deploy):

 ```js
 "cacheDirectories": [